-Electronic Poll Books (ePoll Books): If a voter receives a mail ballot but chooses to vote in person at a vote center, an election worker can look up the voter in the ePoll Book to suspend their mail ballot and re-issue them a paper ballot to cast.
+Electronic Poll Books (ePoll Books): If a voter receives a ballot in the mail but chooses to vote in person at a vote center, an election worker can look up the voter in the ePoll Book to suspend their mail ballot option.
+After checking in, the voter may then vote in person at the vote center.